mahipriyadarshi/mahipriyadarshi/README.md

 🚀 About Me:

-I'm a self-motivated developer currently diving deep into the world of Web Development and honing my skills in Data Structures & Algorithms.
+I'm a self-motivated developer currently diving deep into the world of Deep Learning and honing my skills in Data Structures & Algorithms.
 I'm passionate about building things that live on the internet, whether it's a website, an application, or a helpful code snippet.

-- 🔭 I’m currently working on enhancing my skills in Full Stack Web Development.
+- 🔭 I’m currently working on enhancing my skills on Artificial Intelligence and development.
-- 🌱 I’m currently learning JavaScript frameworks and advanced algorithms.
+- 🌱 I’m currently learning TensorFlow and keras and advanced algorithms.
 - 🎯 Goals: Contribute more to open-source projects and create valuable resources for the community.
 - ⚡ Fun fact: I enjoy exploring new technologies .